Deltares/imod-python/docs/installation.rst

 Ananaconda and Miniconda both provide a Python installation and conda as the package manager.
 The difference between them is that Anaconda comes with a large number of packages pre-installed in the base environment (which is why the installation is over a gigabyte).
-Miniconda, one the other hand, come bare bones.
+Miniconda, on the other hand, comes bare bones.
 Since we recommend working from environments to install packages into (see below), we suggest to install Miniconda rather than Anaconda.